DocBuzz/cryptoTaxSheets-master/README.md

   -  python 1-merge_crypto_txs.py
   -  python 2-calculate_all_gains.py

-  - (+ PRO TIP, from command line, if you're in the same directory as the files, you can just type "python 1" and press the TAB button, and same with "python 2" <TAB>)
+  - (+ PRO TIP + -- From command line, if you're in the same directory as the files, you can just type "python 1" and press the TAB button, and same with "python 2" <TAB>)

 (5) If you need to add some transactions in there after Step 1, the script will automatically create a file called "add-manual-transactions.xlsx" for you to add any transactions made outside the 4 supported exchanges.
 Include as much info as possible, and then run Step 1-Merge again.
 This will ensure that ALL your transactions make it to the master transaction file, as well as give you true and accurate profit/loss calculations for all the different accounting methods.